Justin Blackmon*, WR, Oklahoma State

 Kendall Wright, WR, Baylor

-Height: 5-10.
-Weight: 190.
-Projected 40 Time: 4.39.
-Projected Round (2012): 1-2.
-12/12/11: Wright was an unstoppable receiver this season in the Big XII.
-The top target for quarterback Robert Griffin III, Wright has burned secondaries with big plays downfield all year.
-His blazing speed is hard for defensive backs to contain, and Wright has good hands with the ability to make difficult catches along the sideline.
-This season, he has caught 101 passes for 1,572 yards and 13 touchdowns.
+Wright was an unstoppable receiver in the Big XII this year.
+The top target for quarterback Robert Griffin III, Wright burned secondaries with big plays downfield all year.
+Not only is his blazing speed hard for defensive backs to contain, but Wright also has good, strong hands and the ability to make difficult catches along the sideline.
+He caught 108 passes for 1,663 yards and 14 touchdowns in 2011.

 Helping Wright's draft stock is a lot of teams having regrets about passing on Mike Wallace in the 2009 draft.
-Wallace fell to late in the third round after a number of teams took bigger and slower receivers over him.
-Wright has moved up draft boards steadily this season and looks like an early second-round pick with the potential to sneak into the top 32.
+He fell to late in the third round after a number of teams took bigger and slower receivers over him.
+Wright has moved up draft boards steadily this year and is getting projected by some to be a first-round pick.
+The last sub-six-foot receiver to go in the first round was Percy Harvin in 2009.

 Mohamed Sanu*, WR, Rutgers